conjure-cp/conjure-notebook/README.md

 This section is mainly for the benefit of the project maintainers.

-- Edit the version in the README.md example (this file!)
+- Edit the version in the `README.md` example (this file!)
-- Edit the version in setup.py
+- Edit the version in `setup.py`
-- Edit the version in scripts/install-colab.sh
+- Edit the version in `scripts/install-colab.sh` (the `NOTEBOOK_VERSION` variable)
 - Create a tag, push to main, push the tag:
-    - git commit README.md setup.py scripts/install-colab.sh -m "Updating version information to v3.1.4"
+    - `git commit README.md setup.py scripts/install-colab.sh -m "Updating version information to v3.1.4"`
-    - git tag -a v3.1.4 -m "release v3.1.4"
+    - `git tag -a v3.1.4 -m "release v3.1.4"`
-    - git push origin main --tags
+    - `git push origin main --tags`
-- (Optionally) edit the version in scripts/install-colab.sh to "main" so it tracks the latest commit, and push.
+- Post release: Edit the version in `scripts/install-colab.sh` (the `NOTEBOOK_VERSION` variable) to "main" so it tracks the latest commit, and push.
-    - git commit scripts/install-colab.sh -m "install latest version on main when called from the main branch"
+    - `git commit scripts/install-colab.sh -m "install latest version on main when called from the main branch"`